uvdsl/LinkedData-Logistics/README.md

 ---

 ## Overview: Problem & Solution Approach
 **Problems.** Data sharing is the basis of a well working supply chain.
 Companies rely on information they receive from their business partners not only to operate efficiently in their daily business, but also when taking important business decisions.
-In addition, not only businesses but also society, clearly demanding more transparency regarding details on consumer products and their transportation, require a way of recieving and verifying information in a standardised manner.<p>
+In addition, not only businesses but also society, clearly demanding more transparency regarding details on consumer products and their transportation, require a way of receiving and verifying information in a standardised manner.<p>

-**Solution.** To solve this problem, we propose the use and implementation of a *Linked Pedigree*, a form of a decentralised dataset representing the biography of a product.
+**Solution.** To solve this problem, we propose the use and implementation of a *Linked Pedigree*, a form of a decentralized dataset representing the biography of a product.
 This *Linked Pedigree* is hashed and its hashes then stored via a *Smart Contract* on a blockchain, to enable for a verification process of that biography data.
 The *Linked Pedigree* is structured according to the [LinkedPedigree-Ontology](http://www.student.kit.edu/~uvdsl/ontologies/linkedPedigree.ttl) developed by us.<p>

 ## Linked Pedigree